 Eat well and muster up all your strength over breakfast, because today we hit Craigieburn – world-renowned for its flowing singletrack trails that weave and wind through the area’s beautiful beech forests.

 The mountainous terrain of the Craigieburn Range has spectacular views that rival the grand majesty of the American Rockies, so we’ll spend most of the day riding through and enjoying the varied trails Craigieburn has to offer.
 Mountain biking with these incredible views will take your breath away.
+This spectacular areas is of special cultural, spiritual and historical significance to the Maori Ngai Tahu tribe, as well as boasting some of the best mountain biking trails around!

 Once we’ve had our fill of this epic riding, we’ll drive through the mountains to the historic Gold Mining town of Reefton.

-Over a hearty dinner we’ll share stories and prepare ourselves for tomorrow’s ride on the legendary Ghost Road.
+Over a hearty dinner we’ll share stories and prepare ourselves for tomorrow’s ride on the legendary Old Ghost Road.

-The aim of our New Zealand adventure is to show you the best the country has to offer mountain bikers.
 After revelling in the fabulous singletrack climbs and descents of Craigieburn, today you’ll need to have your climbing legs with you for the first stage of your two-day adventure through the rainforest.

 We’ll fuel up at one of the best bakeries in New Zealand, then make the drive to the start of our adventure-within-adventure.